 Beyond the more traditional models, some spaces fully embrace the moniker of “alternative space,” playing host to exhibitions, performances, publications and films.
 The Everett Station Lofts are a group of combined living and work spaces in Northwest Portland, focusing on small galleries and project spaces with an immersive and community-oriented approach.
 Other exhibition spaces like S1, Yale Union, and the Portland Museum of Modern Art expand on these ideas to showcase emerging artists and more experimental endeavors.

-Disjecta, in the Kenton neighborhood, and the Art Gym at Marylhurst University are less grassroots, but they are interested in furthering a regional understanding of the arts through professional publications, retrospectives and Disjecta’s Portland Biennial.
+Disjecta, in the Kenton neighborhood, is less grassroots, but works to further a regional understanding of the arts through professional publications, retrospectives and Disjecta’s Portland Biennial.
 If you want to buy some books, prints or various art objects, while also taking in an exhibition, head over to Ampersand or Nationale, where their galleries thrive alongside commercial spaces.

 Exploring all of Portland’s art scene can be a daunting task.
 Luckily, there are multiple maps, calendars and schedules to simplify your your art outing.
 For public art, check out Public Art PDX.
 Interested in attending First Thursday?
 Click through to the Portland Art Dealers Association for a smattering of member galleries and related institutions.
 Or, if you’re having trouble deciding, head on over to our Visual Arts section to view a curated list of our favorite exhibitions this season.